dlepke/Deanna-Wilson-Ray/docs/UsingSSHWithGit/forkandclone.md

 cd Desktop
 ```

-c.
-Enter the following command into Terminal:
+3) Enter the following command into Terminal:

 ```
 git clone (your GitHub clone link here)